0xfabi/exon-cds-mapper/README.md

 # Task 1
 For each gene in a given `gff3` file validate if first exon and first CDS have same starting position.
 If they have the same starting position, they are written into output file `./output_data/matching_exon_cds.tsv`.
-In addition there is a second output file (`./output_data/all_exon.tsv`) which contains positions of exon-1 for each gene identifier.
+In addition there is a second output file (`./output_data/all_exon.tsv`) which contains positions of exon:1 for each unique gene identifier.

 Keep in mind that each gene is located on forward or reverse strand of the DNA sequence.